Cyclokitty/100Days2018/README.md

 *SIGH*

 At least the redo wasn't mysterious or complicated.
 Just another few hours of clean install and re-downloading Android Studio.
 That thing is huge!
 But the emulator works from the cli and I finally have Xcode.

+## Day 14 ##
+### January 14, 2018 ##

+Finally, my laptop is fresh as the mountain dew.
+Even a couple of hours ago, I was still loading components (I'm looking at you, Xcode).

+Tried out some React Native tutorials.
+I'm enjoying the Stephen Grider React Native and Redux course.